2060-io/vision-matcher/README.md

 # Vision Matcher

-Vision Matcher is a project that provides a face matching utility.
-It includes a C++ binary application that performs face matching, as well as a Node.js server that interfaces with this application to provide an HTTP endpoint for matching faces.
+Vision Matcher provides a face-matching utility.
+It consists of a **C++ binary** that performs the comparison and a **Node.js** server that wraps the binary and exposes an HTTP API.

+---

 ## Index